Frequently Asked Questions

 Project Overview and Goals

-We will create a simple Node.js Express server with a single API endpoint (POST /send-mms
+Create a simple Node.js Express server with a single API endpoint (

 This project addresses the need to programmatically send rich media messages (images, videos, etc.) alongside text to users' mobile devices, enhancing communication beyond plain SMS.
 This is crucial for use cases like sending visual confirmations, promotional content, alerts with images, or multimedia notifications.